-The Rochester Regional Infection Prevention program covers 5 acute care hospitals and 6 long term care facilities.
+The Rochester Regional Infection Prevention program covers five acute care hospitals and six long-term care facilities.
 Infection Prevention works to:

 - Prevent healthcare-associated infections